Key Takeaways

 | Neuroplasticity | Attraction template is modifiable through experience | Attachment capacity is modifiable through corrective bonding |

-Understanding that the emotional and intellectual connection can be just as strong as a physical one, we might ask: does one eventually lead to the other?
-Appreciating someone’s personality doesn’t mean you have deeper feelings for that person, much like appreciating someone’s physique doesn’t necessarily equate to love.
+Understanding that the emotional and intellectual connection can be just as powerful as a physical one, we might ask: does one eventually lead to the other?
+Appreciating someone’s personality does not mean you have deeper feelings for that person, much like appreciating someone’s physique does not necessarily equate to love.

 The question is about discerning whether your attraction is, indeed, love.
 Once love is in the picture — entirely possible — the romantic side of things is up to you and your relationship.
 You might both be happy sharing an emotional and intellectual love for each other, with less focus on the physical aspect.
-According to Acevedo and colleagues (2012), long-term romantic love activates distinct neural reward regions even after years of partnership.
+Research on long-term romantic love confirms that couples maintaining passionate connection show activation in distinct neural reward regions even after years of partnership, with the VTA and associated dopamine systems continuing to respond to a long-term partner much as they did during the early stages (Acevedo et al., 2012).

 The Power of Neuroplasticity

 Neuroplasticity refers to the brain’s ability to reorganize itself by forming new neural connections throughout life.
 This property allows neurons to compensate for injury and adjust their activities in response to new situations or environmental changes.
-Multiple brain regions contribute to this process through synchronized neural firing patterns.
+Multiple brain regions contribute to this process through synchronized neural firing patterns, and it is the mechanism through which every belief, preference, and automatic response you hold was originally constructed — and through which any of them can be modified.

 Brain-Based Approach to Love and Attraction

 Views on love, attraction, and relationships are not hardwired.
-Instead, the brain shapes these preferences through experiences, societal expectations, and internalized beliefs — all of which neuroplasticity makes modifiable (Eastwick and Finkel, 2008).
-The underlying neural mechanisms involve coordinated activity across cortical and subcortical regions that modulate both.
+Instead, the brain shapes these preferences through experiences, societal expectations, and internalized beliefs — all of which neuroplasticity makes modifiable.
+The underlying neural mechanisms involve coordinated activity across cortical and subcortical regions that modulate both the evaluation of potential partners and the capacity for attachment (Fisher et al., 2005).

 The Next Step